 An often-overlooked cause of poor HRV values is dehydration.

-Proper hydration status seems imperative for all aspects of optimizing your health and well-being, including supporting the best HRV you can have.
+Proper hydration status seems imperative for all aspects of optimizing your health and well-being, and it can also positively affect HRV.

-Dehydration is a stressor on the body, which can key up more sympathetic nervous system activation because the entire cardiovascular system has to work harder to supply your body with enough oxygen because blood volume drops when you are dehydrated.
+Dehydration is a stressor on the body, which can kick up more sympathetic nervous system activation because the entire cardiovascular system has to work harder to supply your body with enough oxygen, as blood volume drops when you are dehydrated.

-This means that your heart has to beat faster in order to pump enough volume of blood per minute to your tissues.
+This means that your heart has to beat faster to pump enough blood per minute to your tissues.

-Moreover, the aforementioned study found that mild dehydration contributed to heightened anxiety, lower mood, and poor cognitive function.
+Moreover, the study above found that mild dehydration contributed to heightened anxiety, lower mood, and poor cognitive function.

 Anxiety can cause HRV to drop even more because it further activates the sympathetic nervous system and causes an imbalance in your nervous system regulation.

-Your own hydration needs may differ depending on your activity level, body size, climate, and workout routine, but making sure that you are getting enough water and staying properly hydrated is a great tip for how to improve heart rate variability.
+Your hydration needs may vary depending on your activity level, body size, climate, and workout routine, but staying properly hydrated is a great tip for improving heart rate variability.

 #8: Limit Alcohol Consumption